We have pre-loaded 'best practice’ configurations to help get you started. These include:

 Other examples of categories are:

 - Tax Type: BAS, IAS, Income Tax, FBT, Payroll, etc.

 - Corporate Secretarial Type: ASIC, Register of Members, Minutes, etc.

 FYI will provide some initial default Categories upon trial creation, but these can be edited/removed and others can be set up to suit the requirements of your practice.

 When FYI imports your employees from Xero Practice Manager they are automatically set as Active Users in FYI.
 Each Team Member must be flagged as Active or Inactive, with all Active users assigned to relevant User Groups within FYI.
-This step finalises your document security and sets approval permissions.
+This step finalises your document security permissions.

 4. Set up your FYI Account